-The final battle with the Emperor involved a pathetic Wood Golem that kept our melee attackers off of the big man for a while thanks to FFII’s rank system.
+The final battle with the Emperor involved a pathetic Wood Golem that kept our melee attackers off of the big man for a while thanks to FFII’s enemy rank system.
 The rank system prevents melee attacks from attacking more than two columns deep into an enemy group, but our whole party except for Ricard can lob spells with the best of them and we sent them all at his imperial heiny.
 The Emperor didn’t last long.
 True, the bodyguards and Golem did die before the Emperor, but that’s more a testament to Ricard’s stratospheric attack.
 We killed the Emperor without much trouble, and somehow we still had time for speeches before the giant castle came crashing to the ground.

-Everyone (except Guy and Ricard, it seems) celebrated with a little pixel dance back at Fynn before a dying guard broke in and said that the “Dark Knight Leon” had declared himself Emperor.
+Everyone (except Guy and Ricard, it seems) celebrated with a little pixel ball back at Fynn before a dying guard broke in and said that the “Dark Knight Leon” had declared himself Emperor.
 The Dark Knight was Maria’s brother?
 You don’t say!!

 Firion and pals decided this was personal business.
 With Hilda and Gordon, they began to plan how to break into Palamecia, which is so mountain-locked that I’m not even sure it has a door for the locals to use.
 We talked to Paul, and found that he was now (not before, only now) harbouring a mortally wounded Cid.
 Cid had escaped the Cyclone only to die here, but not before “lending” us his airship.
-I already told you this is how we handle vehicles, don’t look at me like that.
+I already told you this is how we earn vehicles, don’t look at me like that.
 We took the thing to Palamecia, which was an painfully precise landing: you have to land directly on the tower, but only after the remake’s map shifts around in a “cool” animation that makes things completely impractical.
 It’s such a bizarre problem that I don’t feel I’m describing it right: the map “tilts” away from the camera, Mode 7-style, as the airship lands and you have position yourself to land on top of the castle at the end of the tilt, not before.